-Fomites

-Any object or substance that has been used by an infected person and serves to transfer the infection to others.

-Hazard/Threat

-A source of potential harm or a situation with a potential to cause loss.

-IC - Incident Controller

-IMT - Incident Management Team

-LDMG - Local Disaster Management Group

-Lead Agency

-The agency or organisation in control of a specific threat when the plan is implemented - the lead (or primary) response agency.

-Local Controller

-A person appointed by the Chief Executive of the State Emergency Service and nominated by the Local Government for whose area the State Emergency Service Unit performs State Emergency Service functions.

-Forward Disease Control Centre (FDCC)

-A field centre set up in a regional town, near the outbreak site, from which all operations in the associated restricted area are controlled when responding to an Emergency Animal Disease emergency.

-Local Disaster Management Plan

-A plan prepared by the local government in accordance with Sections 57 to 60, inclusive, of the Disaster Management Act, 2003.
+Forward Disease Control Centre (FDCC) A field centre set up in a regional town, near the outbreak site, from which all operations in the associated restricted area are controlled when responding to an Emergency Animal Disease emergency.
+Local Disaster Management Plan A plan prepared by the local government in accordance with Sections 57 to 60, inclusive, of the Disaster Management Act, 2003 .
 Known as the North Burnett Regional Council Local Disaster Management Plan.

-Mitigation

-Measures taken in advance of a disaster aimed at decreasing or eliminating its impact on society and the environment.

-NDRRA - Natural Disaster Relief and Recovery Arrangements
+Mitigation Measures taken in advance of a disaster aimed at decreasing or eliminating its impact on society and the environment.
+NDRRA Natural Disaster Relief and Recovery Arrangements NGO Non-Government Agency Pandemic An epidemic over an especially wide geographical area.
+PPRR Prevention, Preparedness, Response and Recovery QAS Queensland Ambulance Service QFES Queensland Fire & Emergency Service (includes Urban, Auxiliary and Rural Fire Brigades) QPS Queensland Police Service QLDVETPLAN The Queensland Emergency Animal Disease threat specific operational plan of the State Disaster Management Plan.
+QDMC Queensland Disaster Management Committee Risk The chance of something happening that may have an impact on the safety and wellbeing of your community.

-NGO - Non Government agency

-Pandemic

-An epidemic over an especially wide geographical area.

-PPRR - Prevention, Preparedness, Response and Recovery

-QAS - Queensland Ambulance Service

-QFRS - Queensland Fire & Rescue Service (includes Urban, Auxiliary and Rural Fire Brigades

-QPS - Queensland Police Service

-QLDVETPLAN

-The Queensland Emergency Animal Disease threat specific operational-plan of the State Disaster Management Plan.

-QDMC - Queensland Disaster Management Committee

-Risk

-The chance of something happening that may have an impact on the safety and wellbeing of your community.
 It includes risk as an opportunity as well as a threat and is measured in terms of consequences and likelihood.

-SDCC - State Disaster Co-ordination Centre
+SDCC State Disaster Co-ordination Centre

-SDRRA - State Disaster Relief and Recovery Arrangements

-State Disease Control Headquarters (SDCHQ)

-The office from which all state emergency disease control actions in Queensland are coordinated and in which all significant decisions are taken or confirmed in responding to an Emergency Animal Disease emergency.

-State Emergency Service Unit

-A Unit established in the Local Government area with the following functions:

-- (a) to perform rescue or similar operations in an emergency; - (b) to perform search operations in an emergency or similar situation; - (c) to perform other operations in an emergency situation to: - (i) help injured persons; or - (ii) protect person or property from danger or potential danger associated with the emergency; - (d) to perform other activities to help communities prepare for, respond to and recover from an event or a disaster.
+State Disease Control Headquarters (SDCHQ) The office from which all state emergency disease control actions in Queensland are coordinated and in which all significant decisions are taken or confirmed in responding to an Emergency Animal Disease emergency.
+State Emergency Service Unit A Unit established in the Local Government area with the following functions: (a) to perform rescue or similar operations in an emergency; (b) to perform search operations in an emergency or similar situation; (c) to perform other operations in an emergency situation to: (i) help injured persons; or (ii) protect person or property from danger or potential danger associated with the emergency; (d) to perform other activities to help communities prepare for, respond to and recover from an event or a disaster.
+Serious Disruption Serious disruption means: (a) loss of human life, or illness or injury to humans; or (b) widespread or severe property loss or damage; or (c) widespread or severe damage to the environment.
+SITREP Situation Report SMEAC Situation, Mission, Execution, Administration and Control SOP Standard Operating Procedure/s Support Agency The agency or organisations, which support the lead agency when the local disaster management plan is implemented.
+Terrorist Act A terrorist act is an act or threat, intended to advance a political, ideological or religious cause by coercing or intimidating an Australian or foreign government or the public, by causing serious harm to people or property, creating a serious risk of health and safety to the public, disrupting trade, critical infrastructure or electronic systems.
+(Commonwealth Criminal Code Act 1995) An act of this nature could include civil disturbance/riot, terrorist attack, bombs or explosive devices, arson, sabotage of essential services, shooting massacre, chemical, biological and radiological incidents, kidnapping, scare tactics, firearms or weapons hijack and information technology including the use of viruses to disrupt critical technology systems.

-Serious Disruption

-Serious disruption means:

-- (a) loss of human life, or illness or injury to humans; or - (b) widespread or severe property loss or damage; or - (c) widespread or severe damage to the environment.

-SITREP - Situation Report

-SMEAC - Situation, Mission, Execution, Administration and Control

-SOP - Standard Operating Procedure/s

-Support Agency

-The agency or organisations, which support the lead agency when the local disaster management plan is implemented.

-Terrorist Act

-A terrorist act is an act or threat, intended to advance a political, ideological or religious cause by coercing or intimidating an Australian or foreign government or the public, by causing serious harm to people or property, creating a serious risk of health and safety to the public, disrupting trade, critical infrastructure or electronic systems.
-(Commonwealth Criminal Code Act 1995)

-An act of this nature could include civil disturbance/riot, terrorist attack, bombs or explosive devices, arson, sabotage of essential services, shooting massacre, chemical, biological and radiological incidents, kidnapping, scare tactics, firearms or weapons hijack and information technology including the use of viruses to disrupt critical technology systems.

-Annex C - Risk Register
+ANNEX C - RISK REGISTER

-Held as an Excel Spreadsheet on the NBRC IT network.
+Held as an Excel Spreadsheet within Councils Electronic Document Management System (Doc ID# 755748).
 The Risk Register can be made available on request as a PDF document.
 The custodian is the Council's Disaster Management Officer.